harryleesan/jenkins-docker/README.md

 ### Workspace issue workaround
 This issue only applies if you are building a pipeline using the `docker` plugin.
-Executing `sh` in the docker container through _docker.inside_ in the Jenkinsfile through the mounted docker socket actually means that you are using the workspace on the host.
-This means that the directory needs to exist in the host, or else you will get  '`/jenkins-log.txt: Directory nonexistent`' error.
+Executing `sh` in the Jenkins container through _docker.inside_ using the mounted docker socket means that you are using the workspace on the host.
+This means that the directory needs to exist on the host, or you will get '`/jenkins-log.txt: Directory nonexistent`' error.

 #### [Resolution](https://github.com/jenkinsci/docker/issues/626)
 1. Create a directory on the host that will be used as the workspace. e.g.